 The roads around the Gorges du Verdon stay open all year, however in the winter months - December, January and February - you might get snow on the high balcony roads, and after heavy snowfalls the roads don't always get cleared that fast which can result in temporarily road closures.

-Where to stay close to the roads
+Where to stay close to the road

 The Verdon Natural Regional Park is an absolutely fabulous place to explore, and there are plenty of activies in this area, from kayaking in the turquoise gorge to horseback riding in the serene mountains.
 Additionally you can find some of Provence's most beautiful lavender fields in this area, should you happen to travel here in July or August.